no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 }
 ```

-### Accepted scopes
+### Accepted permissions

-In order to use this endpoint you need a relevant `WRITE` scope that matches the dataset sensitivity level,
+In order to use this endpoint you need a relevant `WRITE` permission that matches the dataset sensitivity level,
 e.g.: `WRITE_ALL`, `WRITE_PUBLIC`, `WRITE_PRIVATE`, `WRITE_PROTECTED_{DOMAIN}`

 ### Examples